TheMilkmang/Kinoko-discord-bot/README.txt

 ]joinVC					You MUST be in a VC channel.
 Joins the VC channel you're in.
 Only one at a time.
 Do a ]quitVC and rejoin to change
 ]quitVC					disconnects from the VC channel

-]generalTTS				Activates the mode where it reads every message in #botspam without needing TTS.
+]spamTTS				Activates the mode where it reads every message in #botspam without needing TTS.
 This disables userTTS mode if it was enabled prior
 ]userTTS				Activates the mode requiring messages to start with ]tts to be read.
 Disables generalTTS mode.
 Do either of these commands twice to disable (it's a toggle)
+]generalTTS				Same as ]spamTTS but for #general.
+Only bot owner can use this since it's prone to abuse though.

+]dec <message> 			Uses the dectalk/moonbase alpha voice to talk.
+This one doesn't queue messages and only plays if there's currently nothing playing.

 ]tts <message> 			The bot reads your message aloud if it's in userTTS mode and in a VC channel.